 Water is always a topic of interest to Australians, living and working as we do on the driest inhabited continent on Earth.
 We are regularly faced with numerous challenges caused by having too little or too much water.
 So it’s not surprising that TERN infrastructure is being used by stakeholders all over the country to increase understanding of our water resources.
 TERN is working to more effectively monitor and report on catchment management, investigate the functioning of nearly waterless ecosystems and groundwater systems, and generate comprehensive visualisations of destructive floods.
 Recently TERN’s reach has even extended to the frozen waters of Antarctica.
-In addition, this year’s ACEAS Grand Workshop considered the consequences of global intensification of land use for freshwater ecology.

 On this page you will find regularly updated links describing the efforts of TERN and our many partners to increase and share our understanding of Australia’s water resources and to plan for the sustainable management of these precious resources.